chris92vr/Galactic-Memory-Game/README.md

 4. As a potential client, I want it to be compatible on any screen resolution.
 5. As a potential client, I want that works well on any browser, even mobile.

+### Strategy
+My goal in design was to make it intuitive and easy to interact to make the gaming experience better.

+### Scope
+Learn the names of the planets while having fun.

 ### Design and colors:

 #### Fonts: